Mil Mi-28: Variants

 Export version of the Mi-28N.
-In service with the Iraqi and Algerian Air Force.
+In service with the Iraqi and Algerian Air Forces.
 In August 2018, the Russian Helicopters unveiled an upgraded Mi-28NE variant.
 The helicopter has enhanced armor and is fitted with modern directional IR countermeasures (DIRCM) against short-range IR guided missiles.
 Its rotor blades made of composite materials can withstand shells up to 20–30 mm, while the fuel system is to be fire and explosion resistant.
 It will be also capable to use the new 9M123 Khrizantema-VM anti-tank guided missiles (ATGMs).